-HCTM 310 Introduction to Health IT Environment • 5 Cr.
+HCTM 310 Essentials of Healthcare Informatics • 5 Cr.

 Examines the architecture, components and applications of healthcare information systems, including electronic medical records, health information exchange, medical patient diagnostic, monitoring and therapeutic devices and systems, lab and pharmacy systems, computerized provider order entry, and decision support systems.
 Also looks at trends in health information technologies and applications, and healthcare enterprise.
 Prerequisite: Acceptance into program or permission of instructor.

 After completing this class, students should be able to:

 - Evaluate the background of today’s health IT landscape including electronic health records, health information exchange, clinical decision support, telemedicine, public health informatics, nursing informatics, and the role of health IT in healthcare quality and safety.